k61b/logswise-cli/SUPABASE_SETUP.md

 # Supabase Setup for Logswise CLI

+> **🚀 New: Automatic Setup Available!**
+>
+> As of the latest version, Logswise CLI can automatically set up your Supabase database during the initial setup process.
+Simply run `logswise-cli setup` and the CLI will handle table creation and schema setup for you.
+>
+> If you already have Supabase configured but need to set up the database, run: `logswise-cli init`
+>
+> The manual instructions below are provided for reference or if automatic setup is not available for your Supabase instance.

 ## 1. Create a Supabase Project

 - Go to https://app.supabase.com/ and create a new project.